miquido/terraform-ecs-alb-task/README.md

 -->

-Provide ECS Service and Task configuration with ALB attachement
+Provide ECS Service and Task configuration with ALB attachment